 The MSRRA amendments to the SCRA provide similar protections to spouses when it comes to voting and taxes.
 It can get a little confusing because while states must provide at least as much protection as the federal law, many states provide military spouses with more protections, and that erroneously gets chalked up to MSRRA, and then everyone is talking about different things and thinking they’re talking about the same thing, and folks get bad information.

 SCRA/MSRRA does not permit a military spouse to obtain legal residence in their spouse’s legal residence without actually living there, and it does not permit military spouses to claim legal residence in a state that is different from the active duty member’s state of legal residence.
-As the law currently stands, military couples hoping to claim protections for the spouse must either both establish legal residence in a state where they are living or get PCS orders to the state where the service member claims residency, so that the spouse may establish residency there, too.

 Important Update: The Veterans Benefits and Transition Act of 2018 allows military spouses to use the state of legal residence of their active duty husband/wife for purposes of taxation and voting.
 However, this law does not say anything about actually establishing legal residence there.